Burn1n9m4n/brainstation_capstone/DEV_NOTES.md

         * The hash here is a track ID.
     * place master dir
     * come up with code to extract from directory and rename using trackid
+    * pull audio for list of unique track IDs from Kaggle data